THE CONCEPT

 A TEA ROOM

-Under the guidance of Arnaud Bachelin, renowned tea connoisseur and founder of Thé-ritoires in Paris, L'INAPERÇU offers a day-long selection of sixteen natural teas sourced directly from their producers.
+Under the guidance of Arnaud Bachelin, renowned tea connoisseur and founder of Thé-ritoires in Paris, L'INAPERÇU offers a selection of sixteen natural teas sourced directly from their producers.
 From different regions of China (Yunnan, Anhui, Guangxi, Fujian and Zhejiang), India and Japan, these teas with their wide range of aromas are infused by a team trained in the tea ceremony by Arnaud Bachelin.

 A WINE BAR

-Supporting local producers and environmentally-friendly farming practices, L'INAPERÇU offers visitors a natural wine list created with the help of talented sommelier Jérémy Lipszyc.
+Supporting local producers and environmentally-friendly farming practices, L'Inaperçu offers visitors a natural wine list created with the help of talented sommelier Jérémy Lipszyc.
 For those with a small appetite, the restaurant also offers aperitif boards to nibble on without moderation.